dwweiss/grayboxes/README.md

 _grayboxes_ contributes to the creation and evaluation of white box, gray box and black box models of physical and chemical transport phenomena.
 Gray box models

-- are hybrids of data-driven and theory-driven submodels of the process investigated
+- are hybrids of data-driven (black) and theory-driven (white) submodels of the process investigated

 - can have adjustable degrees of blackness (the blacker, the more data driven)